SELF GUIDED AUDIO TOURS HAWAII

 There are countless stops to choose from on this tour, including:

-• the unique formations of Mexican Hat Rock, and, of course
+• the unique formation of Mexican Hat Rock,

-• the iconic Monument Valley Navajo Tribal Park
+• that piece de resistance, Monument Valley Navajo Tribal Park

 Experience Road to Monument Valley with Shaka Guide